tum-pbs/PhiFlow/documentation/sim.md

 ### Pressure Solvers

-Given a simulation and velocity field or divergence thereof, the corresponding pressure field can be calculated using
+Given a simulation and velocity channel or divergence thereof, the corresponding pressure channel can be calculated using
 ```python
 pressure = sim.solve_pressure(velocity)
 ```